MatMoore/korean-study-cards/README.md

 - Some kind of gamification
 - Add full sentences with counting particles
 - Add Sino-Korean numbers (Korean has two number systems; I only implemented the pure Korean numbers)
-- Add Things that aren't numbers
+- Add things that aren't numbers

 ## Licence